As Melania Trump Faces Growing Divorce Rumors, Top Celebrity Divorce Attorney Prepares To Make Her Case

 “Moss detailed forensic measures that could prove how much Melania’s lifestyle costs so a judge could determine her potential alimony payments despite the fact that the President’s tax returns might say he has zero income because of tax loopholes,” a source told the New York Daily News.

 The presentation may not mean that Melania Trump is actually filing for divorce, but shows that interest is high in the legal community should she decide to take that step.
-Melania has denied rumors of tension in the marriage, but the Hollywood Life report noted that there are some public signs that she and Donald are on bad terms, including Melania purposely keeping distance from her husband.
+Melania has denied rumors of tension in the marriage, but the Hollywood Life report noted that there are some public signs that she and Donald are on bad terms, including Melania purposely keeping a distance from her husband.
 When the Stormy Daniels interview aired on 60 Minutes, for example, Melania remained at Donald’s luxury Mar-a-Lago resort, more than 1,000 miles away from Donald.

 Melania has also been unable to avoid the spotlight that comes with the White House — or the criticism.
 This week she came under fire for failing to come to the defense of Parkland school shooting survivors who have come under attack by some on the right, despite Melania leading an anti-cyberbullying initiative.